-- unoccupied but zoned Residential under the Borough of Queenscliffe Planning Scheme; and - not Commercial land or Tourist accommodation land; and - noting any uninhabitable shed or shelter (i.e. where no certificate of occupancy has been issued) is also considered to be residential vacant land.
+- unoccupied but zoned Residential under the Borough of Queenscliffe Planning Scheme; and - not Commercial land; and - noting any uninhabitable shed or shelter (i.e. where no certificate of occupancy has been issued) is also considered to be residential vacant land.